awsdocs/aws-doc-sdk-examples/.git-hooks/README.md

 ## Installation

 By default, git checks `.git/hooks` for existing hooks.
 This repository hosts hooks in a different location so they can be version controlled.
+Without updating your local configuration, the hooks will not run.
 Configure git to use these hooks by running `git config core.hooksPath .git-hooks`.

 ## Usage